reiyua/RayRaysWordBingo/README.md

 # RayRaysWordBingo
 This was an inside joke where close friends tally my weird insult joke words and how many times I use each word.
-This comprises of a simple web app using Google Firebase's Hosting and Firestore
+This comprises of a simple web app using Google Firebase's Hosting and Firestore to store entries created by submitters.

 https://rayrayswordbingo.web.app